Dozens feared missing after landslide at Myanmar jade mine | CBC News

 The landslide in the Hpakant area of Kachin State happened at around 4 a.m. local time, and there were fears that about 80 people had been swept into a lake by mining waste, an official at the Kachin Network Development Foundation said.

-"Authorities arrived at the site around 7 a.m. and are conducting the search," Dashi Naw Lawn, an official at the civil society group said by telephone, adding that no dead bodies had been found up to now.
+"Authorities arrived at the site around 7 a.m. and are conducting the search," Dashi Naw Lawn, an official at the civil society group, said by telephone, noting that no dead bodies had been found up to now.

 The Mizzima news portal and Khit Thit media also reported dozens appeared to be missing in the incident in Hpakant, which is the centre of Myanmar's secretive jade industry.
 In another landslide last weekend, media reported at least six people died.